zcash/zcash-ios-wallet/CONTRIBUTING.md

 We **love** pull requests!

-*TODO: Brad* All contributions _will_ be licensed under the MIT license.
+All contributions _will_ be licensed under the MIT license.

 Code/comments should adhere to the following rules: